Governments & cultural ministries.

 Creative production is the only major wealth-generating force in the world without a capital market designed to invest in it.
+PNAQL is building the infrastructure — and the first instrument — to change that.

 Creative IP is a proven asset class, but the market around it is inefficient and under-developed.
 The people who create the value have almost no access to the financial tools available in every other asset class, and institutional capital has had no structured way to invest in it.